RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/options.md

 __Note.__ This variant of the OPTIONS instruction is _highly experimental_.
 Its only purpose is to allow experimentation with implicit coercions.
 Once a decision is taken about the preferred coercion mechanism, it will be removed.

 __Implementation restriction:__ This is a global option.
-You can change it inside a procedure, and it will apply globally, not only to the procedure scope.
+You can change it inside a procedure, and it will apply globally, not only to the current scope.

 __Examples.__